ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab05.md

 ## Geometric Transformations!

-The following four functions take an image as an argument and modify that image.
-They don't return anything.
+The following four functions take an image as an argument and do some geometric transformations on it.
 Write `mirrorVert`: This function takes an image and modifies the image to mirror the photo across its horizontal axis (i.e., so that the top part is mirrored upside down on the bottom of the image).
 Hint: Think carefully about which pixels you need to loop over, and where each pixel in the top half needs to be copied to create the mirror effect.
-Start with concrete examples as we will see in class.
+Start with concrete examples.
 Then derive the general formula based on the pixel's location (x, y) and the height and width of the image.

 <p align="center">